-This will usually involve translating your concept into specific Aspects.
+Many magic items are going to duplicate already existing spells within HARP.
+If this is the case, skip this section.
+If not, then it will be necessary to translate your concept into specific Aspects.
 Different Aspects generate different material consequences and laboratory costs.
 Aspects and materials also have a relationship that will determine the eventual outcome of the fabrication process.

-The table below lists the costs of

-each of the above Aspects.
+The chart below lists the costs of each of the above Aspects.
 These costs will be used in later steps if you are attempting to generate an entirely new spell effect.
-Add up the costs of the two Aspects to arrive at the Aspects total cost:
+Add up the costs of the Aspects to arrive at the Aspects total cost, subject to the follow-ing rules: